The redirection of investment towards a sector whose usefulness can hardly be questioned is underway.

 Last year, 13% of VC funds financed climate startups, compared with 5.9% in 2017.

-Climate tech is second only to fintech in terms of amounts invested.
+Climate tech is second only to FinTech in terms of amounts invested.

-By way of example, the latest climate bill passed in the United States will direct over 800 billion in public funds towards climate tech, and probably as much in private investment as a knock-on effect over the next ten years.
+By way of example, the latest climate bill passed in the United States will direct over 800 billion in public funds towards climate tech, and probably as much in private investments as a knock-on effect over the next ten years.

 I remember that fateful moment around 2010 when the valence of the industry switched-it was right around when The Social Network came out-and working in tech went from being a career choice for dorky optimists to the default career track for many ambitious college students.
-A similar switch is coming for companies working on climate change: The opportunity will be too large, the money too persuasive, the problems too intriguing.
+A similar switch is coming for companies working on climate change: the opportunity will be too large, the money too persuasive, the problems too intriguing.

 Asterion's mission is to take care of the entrepreneurs who are repairing the world, in climate tech and more broadly in impact.